lelegard/demo-msvc/README.md

 uses an internal singleton which creates an internal thread.
 The application+library pair is built in two ways: with the library as a DLL and as a static library.

+With the statically linked application, the internal thread of the singleton runs after the application returns from `main()` and then it is properly synchronized and terminated in the static destructor of the singleton.

+However, when the library is in a DLL, the internal thread of the singleton has disappeared when the application returns from `main()`.
+The static destructor of the singleton (the code of which is in the DLL) is properly executed but the internal thread had been killed, somehow, by Windows.

+When the same test is run on Linux or macOS, the expected legal C++ behaviour is observed, whether the library is a static library or a shared library.

-In practice, the library in the demo application implements two singletons.
+In practice, on Windows, the library in the demo application implements two singletons.
 One creates a standard C++ `std::thread`.
-The other one creates Windows native thread using `CreateThread()`.
+The other one creates a Windows native thread using `CreateThread()`.
 The behaviour is identical between C++ thread and Windows native threads.
+Therefore, the problem comes from Windows, not from the C++ runtime library.

 When implemented as a static library, the demo application output is:
 ~~~